SkeltonThatcher/run-book-template/README.md

 Have fun! _Matthew Skelton & Rob Thatcher_

+> The book [Team Guide to Software Operability](http://operabilitybook.com/) has a chapter dedicated to the use of Run Book collaboration and the Run Book dialogue sheet, including details of how different teams use these techniques.

 Copyright © 2014-2016 [Skelton Thatcher Consulting](https://skeltonthatcher.com/)

 Licenced under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) ![CC BY-SA 4.0](https://licensebuttons.net/l/by-sa/3.0/88x31.png)